 Twelfth graders were first asked about smoking small cigars and smoking tobacco using a hookah (water pipe) in 2010.
 These questions were not asked of 8th and 10th graders initially, but are now.
-Only the prevalence and frequency of use in the past 12 months were reported; we use this prevalence period, requiring only a single question to determine whether additional questions on the substance may be warranted in future surveys.
-Small cigar and hookah use are charted separately on the following page.
+Only the prevalence and frequency of use in the past 12 months were asked; we use this prevalence period to determine whether additional questions on the substance may be warranted in future surveys.
+Small cigar and hookah use are charted separately in Figure 19.
+Sample sizes were not large enough in 2020 to provide estimates of prevalence for either outcome in 12th grade.

 Smoking Tobacco Using a Hookah.
-The past 12-month prevalence of hookah use rose after it was first measured in 2010, from 17.1% in 2010 to 22.9% in 2014; but it then declined sharply to 7.8% by 2018.
-Only about 5% of the 12th grade students in 2018 indicated use on more than two occasions during the prior 12 months, suggesting that a considerable amount of hookah use is light or experimental.
+The past 12-month prevalence of hookah use rose after it was first measured in 2010, from 17.1% in 2010 to 22.9% in 2014; but it then declined sharply to 5.6% by 2019.
+(Insufficient cases in 2020.)
+Only about 3% of the 12th grade students in 2019 indicated use on more than three or more occasions during the prior 12 months, suggesting that a considerable amount of hookah use is light or experimental.